 Why not me?

 - I don’t sell any coaching materials, therapies, supplements, or brain-training programs.
-(But I do give away a goal-setting guide if you sign up for my newsletter.)
+(But I give away a goal-setting guide if you sign up for my newsletter.)

-- Also, I don’t sell curriculum.
+- I don’t sell curriculum.
 Since individuals are different, I don’t think that one plan, schedule, or curriculum works best for every student.
 (Learn more about choosing curriculum with the link below.)

 What will it cost?

 More Discounts: Special needs are expensive, and the pandemic has caused hardships for some families.
 So, I offer a sliding scale for families with financial need.
+Please ask if needed.

 How do we start?